-As an owner or manager of a company based in Nevada, it’s hard to find the time out of your busy schedule to look for a comprehensive and affordable group health and benefit plan to offer your employees.
-On top of finding a plan, you must keep up with yearly audits and any changes made to the healthcare reform so you can make sure your business is in constant compliance with the frequent changing policies.
+As an owner or manager of a company based in Nevada, it can be challenging for you to take the time out of your busy schedule to look for a comprehensive and affordable group health and benefits plan to offer your employees.
+On top of finding a plan, you must keep up with yearly audits and any changes made to healthcare reform regulations so you can ensure that your business is in compliance with the frequently changing policies.

-With over 25 years of experience in the insurance industry, Taylor Benefits Insurance Agency has been helping businesses all over the nation get together group insurance and benefit plans that are not only affordable but attractive to employees.
-Having great coverage and low premiums is one of the best ways to get qualified individuals applying for jobs with your company.
-It is also a wonderful way to retain these hardworking employees.
+Taylor Benefits Insurance Agency has over 25 years of experience helping businesses all over the nation obtain group insurance and benefits plans that are not only affordable but also attractive to employees.
+Having great coverage and low premiums is one of the best ways to attract highly qualified individuals to seek employment with your company.
+It is also a great enhancement to your retention efforts.

 Large group insurers in Nevada and across the country pass along cost increases to their client companies.
-Large companies are seeing an average of five percent hikes this year, which isn’t that bad, considering that insurance costs often drive inflation.
+Large companies have been reporting substantial price hikes this year.
+As we all know, insurance costs often drive inflation.
 Some employers pass the premium increases along to the workers.
 Still, some hesitate to increase the share that employees pay over concerns that employees may change companies.
 Of course, you also have to ensure that the premiums the workers pay don’t violate the ACA affordability requirements.

-If your business is trying to hold costs and premium shares down, consult your Taylor Benefits Insurance representative to discuss options, including high deductible plans and self-insurance.
-Most large employers use full or partial self-insurance to lower costs, increase cash flow, enhance flexibility, and customize offerings.
-However, many limit their risk by choosing a stop-loss policy to absorb the costliest claims.
-In most cases, employers choosing self-funding for medical expenses use a third-party administrator to manage the process.
+If your business is trying to hold costs and premium payments down, consult your Taylor Benefits Insurance representative to discuss options, including high-deductible plans and self-insurance.
+Many large employers use full or partial self-insurance to lower costs, increase cash flow, enhance flexibility, and customize offerings.
+However, some limit their risk by choosing a stop-loss policy to absorb the costliest claims.
+In most cases, employers choosing self-funding engage a third-party administrator to manage the process.

-High deductible plans, together with HSAs (Health Savings Accounts), are recognized as another way to lower the cost of health insurance.
-The plan must have an individual deductible of at least $1,400 and $2,800 for a family to qualify as a high deductible plan.
-The maximum out-of-pocket expenditure is capped at $7,000 for an individual or $14,000 for a family.
-However, these plans must cover preventive services before the satisfaction of the deductible.
+High deductible plans, together with HSAs (Health Savings Accounts), are another way to reduce the cost of health insurance.
+The plan must have an individual deductible of at least $1,500 and $3,000 for a family to qualify as a high-deductible plan.
+The maximum out-of-pocket expenditure is capped at $7,500 for an individual or $15,000 for a family.
+However, these plans must cover preventive services separately from the deductible.

 For Nevada small businesses that are hesitant to oversee a healthcare program for their employees, one alternative is a QSEHRA (Qualified Small Employer Health Reimbursement Account).
 Setting up and contributing to these accounts allows the company to help workers pay for healthcare costs without taking on the responsibility for an insurance plan.
 In fact, companies that offer insurance coverage can’t also provide a QSEHRA.
 If the employer does offer the account, it must be available for all full-time workers.
 Reimbursement levels may vary based on the participant’s ages and whether dependents are enrolled.